dhrruvchotai/Dhruv-Binance-Bot/README.md

 ```bash
 python market_orders.py
 ```
-Then enter the details for market order
+Then enter the details for market order.

 - **Limit Order**

 ```bash
 python limit_orders.py
 ```
+Then enter details for the limit orders.

 5. Logging